 Where to find 2% commission realtors near me

 Looking for a 2% commission realtor near you?
-Select your state in the table below to determine what companies near you charge 2% real estate commissions (or less).
-We’ve compiled the best national and local options.
+Select your state to find a roundup of the best discount brokers in your area, including national and local options.

 What is a 2% real estate commission?